Adventure Cook Islands Dive Centre and Rental Specialist

 Being the most famous shipwreck in Rarotonga, this 1892 built, 3400 tons steam ship struck the reef outside Avarua Harbour on Christmas Day 1916.
 The engine block sticks out of the water right in front of town, and every single person coming to Avarua gets at least a glimpse of this massive vessel.
 After over 100 years of resting just below the surf zone, this wreck is now part of the reef.
 The main superstructure is still visible as well as the rudder drive shaft, various boilers and of course the engine block.
 The wreck is scattered over a large area and still today artefacts like old glass bottles or Ford Model-T car tyres can be found.
 It is the shallowest dive site on Rarotonga and can only be dived when sea conditions are extremely favourable.
 Depth 10m max.

-Unfortunately there is no gold to be found on this dive.
-The site is situated in front of “The Goldmine” jewellery shop which is on the Eastern end of the Punanga Nui market.
+There is no gold to be found on this dive – the site is situated in front of “The Goldmine” jewellery shop which is on the Eastern end of the Punanga Nui market in town.
 There are nice coral bommies at around 24m, which makes it a good first dive site.
 Turtles are often spotted here.
 Depth 15m – 25m

 This dive site right outside Avatiu Harbour has the shortest boat ride on Rarotonga.
-Having a nice drop-off that starts at around 18 metres and dropping off straight into the Abyss.
+The site features a nice drop-off starting at around 18 metres and dropping off straight into the Abyss.
 Fish life in the shallows is very good here and there is a good chance to see bigger predators when following the drop-off edge.
 Depth 12m – 40m

 This site to the west of the main harbour has nice coral formations, similar to the northern reef sites.
 It makes for a nice, easy and relaxing dive.
 Depth15 – 22m